xietian1/netfilter_hook/README.md

 It should save the TLS packets forwarded from the kernel space to the file `test.pcap`.

-# Part 3: Pharse Module
+# Part 3: Phrase Module
 This part is stored in the folder `pharse`.

 This module will extract the certificate from the trace `test.pcap` from *User Space Module* and validate the certificate (i.e., check expiration, validate if the certificate is trusted).